brettz9/integrity-matters/README.md

 ## To-dos

-1. Add config to ensure `crossorigin` is on the tag too.
-2. Have a mode to optionally switch the URLs to local npm copies (or to auto-add `document.write` to the npm version as a fallback)
+1. Have a mode to optionally switch the URLs to local npm copies (or to auto-add `document.write` to the npm version as a fallback)
-3. Optionally perform HEAD request to confirm URL exists
+2. Optionally perform HEAD request to confirm URL exists

 ## Potential to-dos